it3049c-fall22-henderson/chatting-application-willi6m7/README.md

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?
 Primarily used for headings, as it formats the text for that class to be larger.
+Display-1 is huge and is likely used for front pages, while display-4 would make for a good heading for different sections of a page (i.e. titling different sections of a Wikipedia page).